wprig/wprig/README.md

 > A progressive theme development rig for WordPress.

-## Your Performance-Focussed Development Rig
+## Your Performance-Focused Development Rig
 WP Rig is built to promote the latest best practices for progressive web content and optimization.
 Building a theme from WP Rig means adopting this approach and the core principles it is built on:
 - Accessibility
 - [Lazy-loading of images ](https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video/)